-- End of PSYC 709: Ratings of 2 or better on all evaluation components. - End of PSYC 710 & Mid-Point of External Placement I: Ratings of 3 or better on all evaluation components. - End of External Placement I: Ratings of 4 or better on all evaluation components. - Mid-Point of External Placement II: Ratings of 5 or better on all evaluation components. - End of External Placement II: Ratings of 6 on all evaluation components.
+- End of PSYC 754: Ratings of 2 or better on all evaluation components. - End of PSYC 762 ad 763: Ratings of 3 or better on all evaluation components. - End of PSYC 764: Ratings of 4 or better on all evaluation components. - End of PSYC 765: Ratings of 5 or better on all evaluation components. - End of PSYC 766: Ratings of 6 on all evaluation components.

-If at any point a student or supervisor is concerned about the students ability to reach a benchmark (i.e., perform at a satisfactory level given the developmental level of the student), this should be discussed as soon as possible to develop a plan to assist the student in meeting the benchmark.
+If at any point a student or supervisor is concerned about the student's ability to reach a benchmark (i.e., perform at a satisfactory level given the developmental level of the student), this should be discussed as soon as possible to develop a plan to assist the student in meeting the benchmark.
 Students who do not meet benchmarks as stated above may not be able to progress to the next stage of training and/or may require a remediation plan.